-Issue: There has been additional clarification and direction regarding the NAICS Code submission process within the Center of Verification and Evaluation (CVE).
+There is additional clarification and direction regarding the NAICS Code submission process within the Center for Verification and Evaluation (CVE).
 This explanation will streamline the process and reduce NAICS Code size documentation related issues as well as ensure Veterans receive determination letters as quickly as possible.

 Failure to correct the discrepancies outlined in the conditional approval letter may subject the company to cancellation proceedings.
 According to 38 CFR § 74.22, if the company does not make the necessary corrections in accordance with the Notice of Proposed Cancellation, CVE will issue a Notice of Verified Status Cancellation and remove the company from the VetBiz Vendor Information Pages verified company database.